smmk123/component-demos/README.md

 ## Description

 This project is a demo page showcasing a component that utilizes the RapidAPI's API and includes a Bitcoind exchange component.
+By interacting with the demos, users can get a better understanding of how these components work and how they can be integrated into their own projects.
 It is built using Next.js, a React component framework, and utilizes Axios for making API requests and Tailwind CSS for styling.
+Recharts, a powerful charting library, is utilized to create the Bitcoin price history chart.
+This chart allows users to explore the historical price data of Bitcoin in an interactive and visually appealing manner.

 ## Features
 - Next.js Serverless Function: The website utilizes Next.js Serverless Functions to create a proxy that effectively hides the API key.
 This ensures that the API key is not exposed on the client-side and provides an additional layer of security.